OpenOCL/deploy/README.md

 * sIPOPT
 * SWIG

-Software not included in casadi?
+Software interfaced but not included in casadi?

 * slicot, GPL 3
 * cplex